Last Updated on

 The train is an efficient way to travel in The Netherlands, but when planning a trip, you must look at the best way for your family to travel.
 Instead of traveling by train, we opted for flexibility and rented a car from Sixt Rent a Car at the Amsterdam Central Station.
 (Sixt is the only option for renting a car at Amsterdam Central Station.)

 We could have taken a train to Gouda; it is under an hour train ride from Amsterdam.
 However, it is also simple to reach by car.
-We easily found a parking garage about a 5-minute walk from the historic city centre.
+We easily found a parking garage about a 5-minute walk from the historic city center.
 Gouda proved to be a great day trip destination.

 A few hours in Gouda gave us plenty of time to tour the Kamphuisen Syrup Waffle Factory, walk around the gothic Sint-Janskerk church, and eat lunch in the charming town square.
 I wish that we had been able to time our visit to see the weekly Gouda cheese market.
 However, there are plenty of things to do in Gouda without even tasting a bite of cheese.